dingansichKum0/WWW-BUILDER/content/posts/elisp文档.md

     If you define the mode command to autoload, you should add this element in the same file that calls ‘autoload’.

-    If you use an autoload cookie for the mode command, you can also use an autoload cookie for the form that adds the element (参见[autoload cookie](elisp#autoload%20cookie))
+    If you use an autoload cookie for the mode command, you can also use an autoload cookie for the form that adds the element (参见[autoload cookie](https://www.gnu.org/software/emacs/manual/html_node/elisp/autoload_002520cookie.html "Emacs Lisp: (info \"(elisp) autoload%20cookie\")"))

 -   定义mode的代码可能会被重复执行